contaware/git-docs-notes/README.md

 ### Rename files/directories

-Stage for rename and rename in Working Directory (can be undo):
+Stage for rename and rename in Working Tree (can be undo):

 ```
 git mv <oldname> <newname>